Defer your Admission – FDU Vancouver Campus

 • If you receive a study permit rejection while waiting for the deferral Letter of Acceptance, you must inform the Admissions office immediately.
 Once the deferred Letter of Acceptance is issued, you will only be considered for a tuition refund if you can show a study permit rejection letter corresponding to the most recent Letter of Acceptance.

-• If you are going through a judicial review with IRCC, FDU Vancouver will hold the processing of your deferral until you receive a decision.
+• If you are eligible for a deferral and are going through a judicial review with IRCC, FDU Vancouver will hold the processing of your deferral until you receive a decision.
 If approved, FDU will issue a new Letter of Acceptance for the next available term.
 If your case is dismissed, you can apply to be considered for a refund.
 Students must notify FDU upon receiving the judicial review response within 45 days.
 Information on Judicial Review can be found on the IRCC website here.

 • Full details on the FDU Vancouver Refund Policy can be found here.